 9. Omega 3 Fatty Acids

 Hemp also contains EFA’s, which are essential fatty acids.
 EFA’s are important for lean body mass, brain function, and protecting the heart.
-Hemp seeds contains roughly 1245 grams of omega 3 fatty acids in just 1.5 tablespoons!
+Hemp seeds contain roughly 1245 grams of omega 3 fatty acids in just 1.5 tablespoons!

-Hemp protein’s greenish brown color denotes the natural chlorophyll found in hemp seeds.
+Hemp protein’s greenish-brown color denotes the natural chlorophyll found in hemp seeds.
 Chlorophyll is the green pigment found in plants that provides your body with alkaline protection against inflammation.
 Hemp protein is also rich in potassium, which can help balance your electrolytes and aid in water balance.
 This can also help prevent joint pain and muscle cramps, which all fitness buffs know is no fun to deal with.
 Hemp contains roughly 370 milligrams of potassium in just three tablespoons, which is more than twice as much as orange and more than twice as much as a cup of spinach!

 Hemp protein is also one of the easiest proteins to digest.
 It’s grain-free, nut-free, gluten-free, vegan, and very easy for the body to process.
 This makes it a perfect option for anyone on a 100 percent plant-based diet or someone just looking to add a cleaner protein to their fitness routine.
 You can also choose between regular hemp protein, higher fiber hemp protein, or fiber-free hemp protein depending on your health goals.